qragsda80/BasicCAD/README.md

 ### Reflection

-This was my second Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/wQlTfOw8rYQ) I struggled making the holes in the tongues of the fork, but I ended up just deleting the sketch of the hole and doing it again.
+This was my third Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/wQlTfOw8rYQ) I struggled making the holes in the tongues of the fork, but I ended up just deleting the sketch of the hole and doing it again.
 It work the second time I did it and I am glad that I tried again before asking for help.
 I like working through the problem by myself.
 I am ready to start the next part.

 ---